algorand-coding-challenges/challenge-1/README.md

 ## Checkpoint 3: 🐞 Fix the bug 🧐

-1. Open Docker Desktop and launch Algorand localnet with `algokit localnet start`.
+1. Open Docker Desktop and launch Algorand localnet by running `algokit localnet start` in your terminal [For more info click me!](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md#creating--starting-the-localnet).
-2. Run `npm run start` in the `challenge` directory to run the `index.ts` file and see the error message.
+2. Make sure you are inside the `challenge` directory and run `npm run start` in your termianl to run the `index.ts` file and see the error message.
 3. Go to `index.ts` file and fix the code to make it work.
-4. Run `npm run start` in `challenge` directory to run the `index.ts` file.
+4. Run `npm run start` inside of `challenge` directory again to run the `index.ts` file.
 If you see: `Payment of 1000000 microAlgos was sent to [receiver's address]` in the console, you successfully fixed the bug! 👏

 ## Checkpoint 4: 💯 Submit your answer

-1. After fixing the bug, push your code to Github and [make a PR to the original repo.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
+1. After fixing the bug, push your code to your forked Github repo and [make a PR to the original repo.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)
 2. Inside the PR include:
    1. What was the problem?
    2. How did you solve the problem?